Protest a License

 - Retail Dealer's On-Premise License (BE)

-- Wine and Beer Retailer's On-Premise Permit (BG)
+- Wine and Malt Beverage Retailer's On-Premise Permit (BG)

 The public can also protest the issuing of a permit if a sexually oriented business will be operated on the premises, as follows:

-- Original application for permits (new location): Mixed Beverage (MB), Private Club Registration (N) or Wine and Beer Retailer’s (BG).
+- Original application for permits (new location): Mixed Beverage (MB), Private Club Registration (N) or Wine and Malt Beverage Retailer’s (BG).

-Members of the public can also protest a Mixed Beverage (MB) or Wine and Beer Retailer’s (BG) permit in a city with a population of 1.5 million or more people if both of the following requirements are met:
+Members of the public can also protest a Mixed Beverage (MB) or Wine and Malt Beverage Retailer’s (BG) permit in a city with a population of 1.5 million or more people if both of the following requirements are met: